-To this day, playing links golf – in Scotland and Ireland – or at one of the prestigious venues for the Open Championship, is the dream golf tour.
+To this day, playing links golf at one of the prestigious venues for the Open Championship, is the dream golf tour.
 Many golfers travel from all over the world on a pilgrimage to the world’s best links golf courses.

 If you’ve never battled strong sea breezes, or aimed down a fairway lined by gorse bushes you’ll probably feel you are playing a different game.